lanlab-org/LRR/README.md

 # The Original GitHub Repo

-The original GitHub Repo is https://github.com/EngMohamedNor/LabReportRepo
+The original GitHub Repo is at https://github.com/EngMohamedNor/LabReportRepo

 # The Bug Tracker

-Most critically identified bugs of this project have been reported on the LRR bug tracker http://118.25.96.118/bugzilla/describecomponents.cgi?product=Lab%20Report%20Repository%20%28nor%20houzi%29
+Most bugs of this software have been reported on the LRR bug tracker: http://118.25.96.118/bugzilla/describecomponents.cgi?product=Lab%20Report%20Repository%20%28nor%20houzi%29

-# Current Problems to Be Solved
+# TODO

 -   [SOLVED] A new user could not login immediately after sign up.

--  Password resetting link is not always sent successfully.
+-  *Receiving email for password resetting*.
+Password resetting link is not always sent successfully.

--  Creating sub-directories on all student submissions course-code/semester/section-number.  (/student-number/course-code/semester/section-number/assignement-title/submission.txt)
+-  *How assignements should be stored?*  Creating sub-directories on all student submissions course-code/semester/section-number.  (/student-number/course-code/semester/section-number/assignement-title/submission.txt)

--  Editing the assignment title after uploading a new assignment (instructor).
+-  *Feature request*.
+Editing the assignment title after uploading a new assignment (instructor).

 We welcome your participation in this project.
+Your participation does not have to be coding.
+You could help us on ideas, suggestions, information, etc.

 *Last modified on 22 March 2020*